mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 Then your can run `uniffi-bindgen` from any create in your project using `cargo run -p uniffi-bindgen [args]`

-## Running uniffi-bindgen using a library file (RECOMMENDED)
+## Running uniffi-bindgen using a library file

 Use `generate --library` to generate foreign bindings by using a cdylib file built for your library.
-This flag was added in UniFFI 0.24 and can be more convenient than specifying the UDL file -- especially when multiple UniFFI-ed crates are built together in one library.
+This can be more convenient than specifying the UDL file -- especially when multiple UniFFI-ed crates are built together in one library.
-The plan is to make library mode the default in a future UniFFI version, and it is highly recommended to specify the flag for now (because some features simply don't work otherwise).
+This should be used where possible - some "external type" features don't work otherwise.

-Taking `example/arithmetic` as an example, you can generate the bindings with:
+In our example, we generate the bindings with:
 ```
 cargo build --release
-cargo run --bin uniffi-bindgen generate --library target/release/libarithmetical.so --language kotlin --out-dir out
+cargo run --bin uniffi-bindgen generate --library target/release/libmath.so --language kotlin --out-dir out
 ```
+(maybe `.dylib`, good luck with `.dll`!)

-Then check out the `out` directory.
+Then look in the `out` directory.

 When using library mode, if multiple crates get built into the library that use UniFFI, all will have bindings generated for them.